Sometimes you need quick shortcut keys to spellcheck whatever you’re writing, whether it’s an email, a blog post, or a thesis paper. Read more.

 Autocorrect is a godsend a lot of the time.
 However, there are times when autocorrect is just not available to you, like when you’re editing someone else’s work, you’ve accidentally turned it off somehow, or you’re using an unfamiliar program.
 In these cases, what you need is a shortcut!

 Nearly any program where you can type words and sentences has a keyboard shortcut key, sometimes called a hotkey, to turn on a spelling and grammar checker.
 They’re also useful for writers with mobility or vision issues because hitting a key is easier than using a touchscreen or a mouse.

-Shortcuts are a great way to do final checks quickly and efficiently.
+Spellcheck shortcuts are a great way to complete final checks prior to publication or submission.
 They are usually a combination of keys that are used to implement a specific command.
 Like autocorrect, they can be done both in Windows and iOS systems.

 MS Word is the most commonly used word processing program on earth.
 It comes with a spelling and grammar checker embedded in the program which can be accessed either in the main menu or with a hotkey.

 - Place your cursor at the beginning of your Word document and press Alt+F7.

 - A small menu will pop up next to your first misspelled word.
 Use the tab and arrow keys to highlight your selection, and then press enter.

 - Hit Alt+F7 again and it will bring up the next flagged word.

 The program will show you spelling and grammar issues in order down your document.
 Using this tool, you can check your entire document without needing to use your mouse!
 These instructions work exactly the same on both PC and Apple computers.

 You can check spelling issues in your emails in Outlook too.